binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 The `local` environment is [free and open source](https://github.com/purpleteam-labs).
 It is also now an [OWASP project](https://owasp.org/www-project-purpleteam/).

 * There's quite a bit of set-up to do
-* You need to set-up all the mirco-services
+* You need to set-up all the micro-services
 * All the set-up should be documented [here](https://doc.purpleteam-labs.com/local/local-setup.html).
 Documentation [will be moving](https://github.com/purpleteam-labs/purpleteam/issues/37) to a proper doc site soon.

 You will need to set-up the following: